jdknight/nfsn-ddns/README.md

 - Environment variable: `NFSN_DDNS_IPV4`

 </td></tr>
+<tr><td>IPv4 API Endpoint Command</td><td>

+Configures a command to invoke when attempting to fetch the IPv4 address of the instance running this utility.
+The returned IP will be used to update the configured DNS `A` record.
+Configuring this option replaces the ability to query an IPv4 address using configured IPv4 API endpoints.

+Users can configure the command to use by configuring this option.

+- Configuration key: `myipv4-api-endpoint-cmd` *(str)*
+- Environment variable: `NFSN_DDNS_MYIPV4_API_ENDPOINT_CMD` *(str)*

+</td></tr>
 <tr><td>IPv4 API Endpoints</td><td>

 IPv4 API endpoints are web services used to help determine the public IPv4